kipgeoffry/quote-maker-app/README.md

  * Express.js
 ​​
 ## License
-> This project is licensed under the MIT License - see the LICENSE.md file for details.
+> This project is licensed under the MIT License - see the `LICENSE` file for details.
 ​
 ## Contributors
 - kipgeoffry [kipgeoffry@gmail.com]